mattrussell2/gradescope-autograder/README.md

 A set of compilation logs and summary files for each test. **Each `testname.summary` file in the `logs/` directory contains a dump of the state of a given test.
 This is literally a dump of the backend `Test` object from the `autograde.py` script, which contains all of the values of the various configuration options (e.g. `diff_stdout`, etc.) and results (e.g. `stdout_diff_passed`).
 A first summary is created upon initialization of the test, and it is overwritten after a test finishes with the updated results. `summary` files are very useful for debugging!**

 ### output/
 Output of each test.
-There are output files created for `stdout`, `stderr`, output files produced by the program (marked with the `.ofile` extension) and `valgrind`. `.diff` files contain the result of `diff`ing the given output against the reference output are also here.
-If any of the output streams are to-be canonicalized prior to `diff`, then the `.ccized` file is created for that output stream [e.g. `testname.stdout.ccized`], along with the `.ccized.diff`, indicating that the files `diff`'d are the canoncialized outputs.
+Files in `output` are automatically generated for `stdout` and `stderr` streams, and are saved as `testxx.std{out/err}`.
+Likewise `{testname}.valgrind` files contain valgrind output. `.diff` files contain the result of `diff`ing the given output against the reference output are also here.
+If any of the output streams are to-be canonicalized prior to `diff`, then a `.ccized` file is created for that output stream [e.g. `testname.stdout.ccized`], along with the `.ccized.diff`, indicating that the files `diff`'d are the canoncialized outputs.
 Also here is a `.memtime` file, which contains the result of running `/usr/bin/time -v %M %S %U` on the given program.
 This file is only produced in the case where memory limits are set in the configuration.
+Lastly, `.ofile` files are produced for files written to by the program (see details below).
 Here's an example of possible outputs:
 ```
 results
 ├── output